 The technique may vary slightly depending on what type of tool is used or what reflex is being tested, for instance, circular hammers can be "dropped" passively through an arc using gravity to strike the patellar tendon, but when striking the biceps tendon are generally swung like a drumstick.
 In any case, the tendon’s axis is generally struck perpendicular to the plane of the hammer (if the hammer has a flat edge), meaning if you are striking the vertically oriented patellar tendon in a seated patient the rim of the tool will generally be horizontal and parallel to the floor.
 A stethoscope should be held 1 inch from the stem, on the tubing, and swung in a short arc.
 If a patient is hyperreflexic, a clinician’s finger may be all that is needed because the forces needed are so slight.
 With any tool, a finger can be placed on the tendon to help guide the clinician's blow to the correct location, to help feel the contraction, and to reduce discomfort for the patient by cushioning the blow.
 This is most commonly done when eliciting the biceps reflex.

 Reflexes are graded based on amplitude.
 Various scales have been used to grade reflexes.
-The NINDS Muscle Stretch Reflex Scale is frequently used and empirically supported:
+The National Institute of Neurological Disorders and Stroke (NINDS) Muscle Stretch Reflex Scale is frequently used and empirically supported:

 Plus or minus can indicate that the reflex was in between whole grades.
 Occasionally “5” is used to denote sustained clonus.
 One-half can alternatively indicate reinforcement was used.